-You may think that truck manufacturers have tried and tested everything by now.
-Rotating frames, solid and independent axles, a range of gearing that puts to sleep tractors and Bonneville flats racers alike.
-Trucks have taken numerous forms through the years.
+You may think that truck manufacturers have tried and tested everything by now; Rotating frames, solid and independent axles, a range of gearing that puts to sleep tractors and Bonneville flats racers alike.
+Trucks have taken numerous forms throughout the years.

 However, the truck world has yet to see one very prominent feature used in the design of pickups.
 With the increase in hybrid and electric vehicles, a new contender has struck the consumer truck market and is making waves.

 The Rivian R1T is the markets first ever all-electric pickup.
 That’s right; electric utility trucks are no longer a dream of the future.
 Welcome to 2019; welcome the Rivian R1T.

 Since debuting at the 2018 Los Angeles Auto Show, the Rivian R1T has shown much promise.
 It’s fulfilling the claims of being the electric dream truck folks have been wishing for.

 It’s 2019, and the R1T is preparing to come off the shelves.
 It, along with its equally luxurious SUV sibling, the R1S, should be available by the end of 2020.

 Rivian is a US-based manufacturer out of Florida.
 Manufactured in Normal, Illinois, there isn’t much normal about these rigs.
 The R1T and R1S are all-electric, battery-powered vehicles, ready for every season of on and off-road driving you take on.

 It’s No Transformer But.